mpram/IoT_Academy/Month_2/Day_2/readme.md

 ![sample files](./media/edge-solution.png 'IoT Edge Solution')

-5. Select the file **deployment.template.json** and replace the image URI for your deployment, use the following URL:
+5. Select the file **deployment.template.json** and replace the image URI for your deployment, use the following URI:

 ```json